laurynas-biveinis/unodb/README.md

 There are fuzzer tests for `unodb::db` and QSBR components in the `fuzz_deepstate` subdirectory.
 The tests use DeepState with either brute force or libfuzzer-based backend.
-The former is always built, the latter is built if using non-XCode clang for build in debug configuration and ThreadSanitizer is not enabled.
+Not all platforms and configurations support them, i.e. MSVC build completely skips them, and libfuzzer-based tests are skipped if ThreadSanitizer is enabled, or if building non-XCode clang release configuration.

 There are several Make targets for fuzzing.
 For time-based brute-force fuzzing of all components, use on of `deepstate_2s`, `deepstate_1m`, `deepstate_20m`,